bertrandmc/til/aws/developer-associate-notes.md

 Limits:
-5G max put size (max file size is 5TB, so you need multi-part upload to upload files larger then 5GB) 3500 put requests/s.
+5G max put size (max file size is 5TB, so you need multi-part upload to upload files larger then 5GB) 3500 put requests/s per second per partitioned prefix.
-5500 get requests/s.
+5500 get requests/s per second per partitioned prefix.
+Latency 100-200ms.

+KMS and Performance:
+When using SSE-KMS S3 will make requests to KMS service's `GenerateDataKey` API and when the DataKey is download S3 will call Encrypt/Decrypt API.
+If you have too many requests you might hit KMS requests/s limit, which is 5,500 request/s and this quota cannot be changed, if that happens your requests will be throttled, so a good strategy is to use back propagation.

 **Data Consistency Models**

 1. Read and Write consistency for PUTS of new Objects.
 This means as soon you upload the file it becomes available to read.
+(Note that if you do a GET before the object is PUT the response will be a 404, if you then PUT the object and try a GET again, even though it is the first time the object is being PUT, there is a chance you'll get a 404 due S3 caching).
 2. Eventual Consistency for overwrite PUTS and DELETES (can take some time to propagate).

 S3 is a key-value store, the key is the name of the object and the value is the file data.